 Africa calls to people from all over the world, and the lucky ones who are able to make the trip often go back again and again.
 It would take a lifetime to see and experience everything the continent has to offer: with 54 distinct countries spanning 11.73 million square miles, opportunities for exploration and adventure are virtually unlimited.

 Spend weeks wandering the national parks, where you can watch lions, zebras, elephants, and giraffes in their natural habitat.
-Spend afternoons on pristine beaches or join scuba enthusiasts in trips to some of the loveliest coral reefs on the planet.
+Spend afternoons on pristine beaches or join scuba enthusiasts on trips to some of the loveliest coral reefs on the planet.
 Experience the crashing thunder of Victoria Falls – one of the seven natural wonders of the world.

 Most of all, visitors are drawn to Africa for its rich culture and friendly people – many of whom live in crushing poverty.
 When you combine exploration of Africa with lending a hand in the communities that need you most, the memories you make and the experience you gain will stay with you for a lifetime.